| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 The Italian Provincial Archives are equipped to answer genealogy requests.
 Many have Italian genealogists on staff and all of them have certified Archivists who will do simple retrieval if you give them enough information.
 They charge a minimum for Shipping and Handling back to you.
 If you are requesting a lot of research they may not do it or they charge for genealogical research.
 If you send them a simple request for photocopies of a certain record of a certain individual then the charge is about 3 Euros for 2 photocopies, shipping and handling.

 Ask for Corrections:

-Most of the sign-in-to-view sites now require Java Script, which is very slow loading, more difficult to read (pale & thin type faces) extremely wide (movie viewing format) and Worse is that some Java and other scripts can compromise computer security so I don't recommend them to my readers.
+Most of the sign-in-to-view sites now require Java Script, which is slow to load, more difficult to read due to low contrast (grey backgrounds and grey thin type faces) wide screen movie viewing format and Worse is that some Java and other scripts can compromise computer security so I don't recommend them to anyone.